EmmaBurkett/CSE212-final-project/3-tree.md

 Note that every time we compared two nodes we halved the remaining nodes that we need to search through to find 6.
 This is the defenition of O(log n).

 ## Recursion
-Because each parent node only points to its children nodes and not its parent node it is necessary to use recursion to move backwards on the tree.
-When we want to print out a BST from largest to smallest we have to go to the right-most node and print out that node then the one above it.
+Because each node only points to child nodes and not its parent node, it is necessary to use recursion to move backwards on the tree.
+To print out a BST from largest to smallest, to the right-most node and print out that node then the one above it.
+Recursion points to the root node and then recurs the method for the node to the right of the root.
+Once it has printed out the right node, then that instance

-If we were to try to do this with a FOR loop then when we move to the right most node we don't have any connections to the node above it.
-Recursion points to the root node and then recurs to
+It is impossible to do this with a FOR loop because when we move to the right-most node we don't have any connections to the node above it.

 ## Operation Performance for a Balanced Binary Search Tree